This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Grab some white paper (love this idea of using a music book!), fold it up to make a fan and use gold wire to tighten it.

 Fan out the arms and add a pear or gold bead for the angel head.
 Very pretty!!

 Make some Paper snowflakes

 Did you ever make these when you were a child?
 They look so pretty and everyone is different!

 Make sure each child has kiddie scissors and show them what to do.

 Tape them on your windows, hang them on your tree or make a garland out of them for a doorway.

-Any of these 5 Kid Friendly Crafts to Make for Christmas ideas would be a hit, both to make and to receive.
+Any of these Christmas crafts to make with kids would be a hit, both to make and to receive.

 So, what are you doing for Christmas gifts this year?
 Store bought?
 Homemade?